 - Work approver: The person who reviews and approves maintenance requests.
 This responsibility falls onto a maintenance manager/supervisor/planner/coordinator.

 - People carrying out the work: Maintenance mechanics and technicians that execute the required work in the field and on the plant floor.

 The majority of maintenance work requests are submitted by machine operators and other employees at your facility.
-They want to report that something is not working properly and that a technician should come over to fix it.

 You can customize Limble’s WR portal however you want, asking for specific information during the submission process.
 Once you are done, share the link on the portal with all stakeholders.
 This way, anyone with a mobile or desktop device can submit a work request in less than a minute.

 Not every work request results in a work order.
 Here are a few situations in which a work request might be blocked: